Practitioner Health Programme (PHP)/Trainee Doctors & Dentist Support Service (TDDSS)

-Please complete the online registration form, together with the wellbeing questionnaire.
+Please complete the online registration form.
 You will then be contacted to arrange a time for a short introductory call.
 We will then give you access to our smartphone app which will enable you to book an assessment appointment

 The service is delivered as part of the PHP+ programme of work, hosted by the NHS Practitioner Health Programme.
 However this service is not for doctors or dentists who are unwell or suffering from major mental health concerns.
 These issues should be addressed to your GP or occupational health.
 Where eligible you may also access the NHS Practitioner Health Programme: www.practitionerhealth.nhs.uk

 Following your self-referral, you will be contacted by a clinician for a brief telephone discussion to assess your suitability for the service, and answer any questions you may have.
 This may last up to 15 minutes.